-But God knows me on a deeper level, and gave me gifts accordingly.

-But in my heart, I treated both my brother and God the same.
+But God knows me on a deeper level, and gives me gifts accordingly.
+In my heart, I treated both my brother and God the same.

-When the ark was being brought into Jerusalem, his response was to remove his royal garments and dance before God with all of his might (2 Sam.
-6:14).
+When the ark was being brought into Jerusalem, his response was to remove his royal garments and dance before God with all of his might (2 Samuel 6:14).
 The source text for this historical account implies “whirling and twirling.”

 But here’s the point – we all need something to whirl and twirl about.

 A long time ago, the Israelites in the desert tragically decided it was in their best interest to worship a golden calf.
 It says that after they made sacrifices, and after they sat down to eat, they “got up and played” (Exodus 32:6).

 They both allude to the desire to cast off inhibition.

-The account of David dancing before the Lord also hints that he took off his clothes to do so (2 Sam.
-6:20).
+The account of David dancing before the Lord also hints that he took off his clothes to do so (2 Samuel 6:20).
 My understanding of this is that David removed the garments that identified him with royalty in order to worship God.

 I need something like this in life.
 I need something that warrants a total casting off of the social order – of all inhibitions.

-This is a big theme in today’s culture.
+This is a big theme in culture.
 “Lose yourself to the music.”
 “Go wild to the beat.”
 Sure, I get it.
 I’ve been there.

 Be it the beat, the music, the pop star, the rock band, the hippie bonfire festival – whatever.
 Those things don’t have the ability to properly receive my deepest adorations.

 All this does is drain my time and resources – my life.
 It can keep someone in an endless cycle of working to find yourself just so you can lose yourself again.